Royal Wootton Bassett: Governance

-The first tier of local government is Royal Wootton Bassett Town Council, with 16 members elected by voters in three wards.
+The first tier of local government is Royal Wootton Bassett Town Council, which has 16 members, elected by voters in three wards.
 Councillors elect one of their number to serve as mayor for a period of one year.

-The town falls under the auspices of Wiltshire Council, a unitary authority established in 2009 as part of wider local government changes in England.
-In the national government, since the 1997 general election the town has been represented by the Conservative MP James Gray, as the elected member for the North Wiltshire parliament constituency.
+The town falls under the auspices of Wiltshire Council, a unitary authority established in 2009 as part of wider local government changes.
+Three electoral divisions – Royal Wootton Bassett North, East, and South & West – each elect one member of the council.
+The East division covers the east side of the town and the rural areas to the east and north, including Hook and Lydiard Millicent.

+For elections to Parliament, the parish is part of the Chippenham constituency, represented since 2024 by Sarah Gibson for the Liberal Democrats.
+From 1447 until 1832, Wootton Bassett was a parliamentary borough which elected two MPs.
+In 1832 it was deemed a rotten borough and abolished by the Great Reform Act.

-Royal Wootton Bassett is twinned with Blain in western France.
+The town is twinned with Blain in western France.

-The original Wootton Bassett UK Parliamentary constituency was abolished in 1832.
-The right of the town to send two representatives to Parliament was first gained as early as 1446 and before the Reform Act 1832, Wootton Bassett was known as a Rotten Borough due to the way in which elections were conducted, which were the antithesis of modern democratic elections.
-Voters were required to state their preferences in public before representatives of each side, and were openly bribed.
-In 1754 the accounts of a successful candidate show that his supporters were paid £30 each for their vote, and in the run up to the election the candidates secured the allegiance of public houses in the town, where voters were plied with free refreshments.
-Free beer was also provided by men who carried containers about the town.
-The same accounts show that £1,077 was paid out to 12 pubs for the refreshments.

 Population

 The United Kingdom Census 2001 recorded the town's population as 11,043, indicating that the town tripled in population total during the previous 50 years.
-Since the opening of the M4 motorway, the town has become attractive to commuters, many travelling to the towns and cities of Swindon, Chippenham, Bath and Bristol.
+Since the opening of the M4 motorway in the 1970s, the town has become attractive to commuters, many travelling to the towns and cities of Swindon, Chippenham, Bath and Bristol.
 The town also has a significant Royal Air Force population due to its proximity to MoD Lyneham, which is now largely a training establishment but until 2012 was the site of RAF Lyneham.

 Education

-Royal Wootton Bassett has a secondary school, Royal Wootton Bassett Academy, which in a 2013 Ofsted inspection was assessed as "outstanding" in every category.

-There are four primary schools: St Bartholomew's Primary Academy (formerly C of E Primary School), Longleaze Primary School, Noremarsh Junior School and Wootton Bassett Infants’ School.
+Royal Wootton Bassett has a secondary school, Royal Wootton Bassett Academy, on the north-west edge of the town.
+There are four primary schools: St Bartholomew's Primary Academy (formerly C of E Primary School), Longleaze Primary School, Noremarsh Junior School and Wootton Bassett Infants' School.

 The town is also home to detachments of the Army Cadet Force and the Sea Cadets.